ahmetmert1/AhmertNetworkManager/README.md

 A description of this package.

-To install this package, import 'url here' n SPM.
+To install this package, import 'https://github.com/ahmetmert1/AhmertNetworkManager.git' in SPM.